swift-arm/build/README.md

 `$SWIFT_SOURCE`: If set, this repository owner will be used for the initial checkout of the swift repository.
 By default it will use the ones from `swift-arm`.
 `$SWIFT_VERSION`: If set, this will be the branch the script tries to checkout for all sources.
 Defaults to `swift-3.1-branch` on the `swift-3.1` branch in this repo.

+## Examples

+`export SWIFT_SOURCE="apple"; export SWIFT_VERSION="swift-3.1-branch"; update.sh`
+This will checkout the original swift sources from Apple's repository using the `swift-3.1-branch` branch.